WELCOME

 Copyright

-We should be grateful if you do not copy anything from our website without the permission of NIBCHG.
+We would be grateful if you do not copy anything from our website without the permission of NIBCHG.
 The material used comes from many different sources and has been given to NIBCHG for its sole use.
-If you would like to use any material displayed on the website, please contact us by email with full details and we will be happy to help.
+If you would like to use any material displayed on the website, please contact us with full details and we will be happy to help.